LaurenceJJones/workshop-katacoda/crowdsec-breach-recovery/elk/step3.md

 **NOTE THIS QUERY ONLY WORKS WITH LUCENE**

-Now we can see some suspicious logs.
-However, there still too many columns active to get a clear view of the logs.
-We can export the logs to a CSV file and then open them in another program to get a better view of the logs, we can then copy and paste them to our report.
+Now we can see suspicious logs.
+However, there are still too many active columns to get a clear view.
+Export the logs to CSV and open them in another program for easier analysis, then copy relevant details into your report.

-## Lets search for the attacker IP addresses in other logs
+## Let's search for attacker IP addresses in other logs

 ### Firewall logs
-Lets search for the attacker IP addresses in the firewall logs.
-We can use the search bar to search for `event.dataset : iptables` to filter down to the firewall logs.
+Let's search for attacker IP addresses in firewall logs.
+Use the search bar with `event.dataset : iptables` to filter to firewall logs.

 `event.dataset : iptables.log AND (source.ip: <<IP_ADDRESS>> OR source.ip: <<IP_ADDRESS>>)`

 ### SSH logs

-Lets search for the attacker IP addresses in the SSH logs.
-We can use the search bar to search for `event.dataset : system.auth` to filter down to the SSH logs.
+Let's search for attacker IP addresses in SSH logs.
+Use the search bar with `event.dataset : system.auth` to filter to SSH logs.

 `event.dataset : system.auth AND (source.ip: <<IP_ADDRESS>> OR source.ip: <<IP_ADDRESS>>)`

-## Lets search for the IP addresses on OSINT sites
+## Let's search for IP addresses on OSINT sites

 ### Shodan